Latin 1: module 1

 How will I be taught, and will there be any work outside the class?

-The course consists of translation, grammar instructions and grammar exercises with a high level of student interaction (individual, pair and group work).
-Students are expected to do the homework regularly, check the resources uploaded on Google Classroom and participate in oral classroom activities.
+The course consists of grammar instructions, grammar exercises and translation with a high level of student interaction (individual, pair and group work).
+Students are expected to do the homework regularly, check the material uploaded on Google Classroom and participate in oral classroom activities.
 Homework will require approx. 1-2 hours per week.

 Are there any other costs?
 Is there anything I need to bring?